Rybnik Towarowy–Chałupki railway: Restoration of the line to traffic and further work

-On 12 January 2016, Koleje Śląskie and PKP Intercity began test and familiarization runs, even though the Wodzisław Śląski and Olza stations were not fully operational.
+On 12 January 2016, Silesian Railways and PKP Intercity began test and familiarization runs, even though the Wodzisław Śląski and Olza stations were not fully operational.
 Passenger train services between Wodzisław and Chałupki resumed on January 18, but due to ongoing work, the trains could not maintain scheduled travel times.
 The unfinished state of the Wodzisław Śląski and Olza stations also caused issues for freight traffic, limiting the line's capacity.
 The timetable was adjusted to minimize these disruptions.

 From February 11 to 15, 2016, international trains Polonia, Sobieski, and Varsovia (three pairs) were rerouted via Line 158 due to a fire at the Bohumín station, which necessitated the temporary closure of that junction.

 Work on rail traffic control infrastructure and railway-road crossings continued into early March 2016.
 By June, work on the Wodzisław Śląski and Olza stations was completed and inspections began.
 Numerous defects were found during inspections, and rectifying these issues extended into August.
 The traffic control devices at Olza were finally approved on August 31, and additional tracks were approved on September 7.
 Inspections of signals at the last seven crossings commenced in December.

 In March 2017, the Rybnik Towarowy station building was demolished.
 Track renovations at Wodzisław Śląski (tracks 4 and 6) and Olza (tracks 2 and 4) started in July as part of the "Safety Improvement and Hazard Elimination on the Railway Network" program.

 On 7 June 2018, the mayors of Rybnik and Wodzisław Śląski, along with the Marshal of the Silesian Voivodeship, signed an agreement to significantly increase the frequency of connections on the Rybnik–Wodzisław Śląski section for 4.5 years.
 As a result, on June 10, the number of passenger connections on this section increased from 9 to 27 pairs.

 On 12 May 2019, the track between Wodzisław Śląski and Olza was undermined, resulting in the complete suspension of train traffic until May 17.

 In January 2023, a contract was signed for the construction of the Wodzisław Śląski Centrum stop.
 The first scheduled train stopped there on 10 December 2023.